-See a guide to Washington DC theater, the leading performing arts venues providing the hottest Broadway shows, music, dance, and more.
+The Washington DC theater scene has been expanding in recent years.
+There are dozens of places around the region to see a wide range of live theatrical performances.
+Here is a guide to the leading performing arts venues providing the hottest Broadway shows, music, dance, and more.

 2700 F. St. NW, Washington, DC.
 The premier theater is the home to the National Symphony Orchestra, Washington Opera, Washington Ballet and American Film Institute.
 Performances include theatre, musicals, dance, orchestral, chamber, jazz, popular, & folk music; youth and family programs and multi-media shows.